tanav-kambhampati/datastructuresproject/BA_about.md

 ---
 layout: page
-title: About Me
+title: About
 permalink: /about/
 ---

-A Fastpages clone, for CSA - Tirth Thakkar & Haseeb Beg
+The frontend repository for the CPT project.